Manorhaven, New York: School district

 The Village of Manorhaven is located entirely within the boundaries of the Port Washington Union Free School District.
 As such, all children who reside within Manorhaven and attend public schools go to Port Washington's schools.

 Library district

-Manorhaven is located within the boundaries of the Port Washington Library District.
+Manorhaven is located within the boundaries of the Port Washington Library District, which is served by the Port Washington Public Library in Baxter Estates.